 Fifty-five FSPA left to form a new community — the Institute of the Franciscan Sisters of the Eucharist.

 FSPA worked to adapt its Constitutions based on Vatican II documents, the advice of theologian and canon law consultants, and the discernment of the sisters.

 In July 1982, FSPA officially accepted the first affiliate.
 Affiliates are Christian women and men who share in the FSPA mission and Franciscan values.
 Today there are more than 200 affiliates who are committed to deepening their prayer life and supporting one another as they respond to the needs of society.

 Pope John Paul II approved the new Constitutions and its revision in 1999.

 The FSPA Mission Effectiveness Office was established.

 In December, FSPA welcomed their first partners in the ministry of perpetual adoration.
 Currently, there are more than 150 prayer partners, men, and women, who commit to pray one hour each week before the Blessed Sacrament.

 FSPA celebrated 125 years of perpetual adoration.

-FSPA celebrate Mary of the Angels Chapel centennial
+FSPA celebrated Mary of the Angels Chapel centennial

-Sister Lucy Slinger is named FSPA ecological advocate.
+Sister Lucy Slinger was named FSPA ecological advocate.
 She serves as a resource for FSPA congregational facilities, networks with other environmental groups and coordinates the organic garden at Villa St. Joseph.

 130th Anniversary of Perpetual Adoration, Aug.
 1